 Established as part of the National Defense Authorization Act for Fiscal Year 2021, the CTA aims to help with national security efforts by more easily detecting money laundering and banning anonymous shell companies.

-All privately held corporations, limited liability companies (LLCs), foreign companies who are registered to do business in the US, and similar entities must comply with the CTA as detailed below.
+All privately held corporations, limited liability companies (LLCs), foreign companies that are registered to do business in the US, and similar entities must comply with the CTA as detailed below.

 Entity Formation Date